Vincent Bezecourt

-Vincent Bezecourt (born 10 June 1993) is a French footballer who plays as an midfielder for Singapore Premier League Club Geylang International.
+Vincent Bezecourt (born 10 June 1993) is a French footballer who plays as an attacking-midfielder for Singapore Premier League club Geylang International.
+Known for his finishing, set-piece abilities and long-range efforts, he is regarded as one of the most accomplished midfielders in the Singapore Premier League.

-Career
+Club career

 Early career

 Bezecourt began his football career in France with Jeunesse Villenavaise and made his debut with the first team during the 2012 season in Championnat de France amateur.
-In two season with the first team, he appeared in 52 league matches scoring 9 goals.
+In two seasons with the first team, he appeared in 52 league matches scoring 9 goals.
 In 2014, he went to the United States to play College soccer for St. Francis Brooklyn under head coach Tom Giovatto.
 In his first year, Bezecourt helped lead St. Francis Brooklyn to an NEC Championship and to an NCAA Tournament appearance.
 He was also named as a Second Team All-NEC player.
 In his two seasons with the Terriers, Bezecourt appeared in 39 matches scoring 10 goals and recording 9 assists.
 Following his senior season he was named a Third Team All-American by the National Soccer Coaches Association of America and a First Team All-NEC player.

-Professional career
+Brooklyn Italians

+While at St. Francis, during the 2015 season, Bezecourt played with the Brooklyn Italians of the National Premier Soccer League under head coach Dominic Casciato.